-Thank you for your interest in college scholarships through the Maricopa Community Colleges Foundation!
+Thank you for your interest in scholarship opportunities through the Maricopa Community Colleges Foundation!
 Our goal is to ensure that the application process goes as smoothly as possible for you.
-Below, is a listing of Frequently Asked Questions and tips for a great essay.
-If you still have questions, please email us.
+Before you begin your application, we encourage you to view the helpful videos, Frequently Asked Questions, and tips below.
+If you still have questions, please email us at foundation.scholarships@

 Do I need to submit a FAFSA?